ereneren55/SparkCoreIOS/README.md

 Spark Core iOS Library
 =====================
 This project will create a very simple Objective-C library that can be used to communicate with the Spark Core API service.
 Currently the library is working but I would like to add more bells and whistles as well as more error checking.
+Update 1  -  Rewrote the library today to make it easier to use for applications that need multiple requests.

 ---------------
-## Initiators
+## Spark Transactions

 Here is the list of the initiators that come with the library

+*  SparkTransactionGet - Used to create a GET request to the Spark API
-*  -(instancetype)init  - Default initiator that sets all properties to the default value
+*  SparkTransactionPost - Used to create a POST request to the Spark API
-*  -(instancetype)initWithAccessToken:andDeviceId:  - Initiator that sets everything to default using the default init method then sets the accessToken and deviceId properties
-*  -(instancetype)initWithAccessToken:token deviceId:andFunctionName: - initiator that uses the initWithAccessToken:andDeviceId: Initiator and then sets the functionName property
-*  -(instancetype)initWithAccessToken:token deviceId:functionName:andParameters: -  Initiator that uses the initWithAccessToken:deviceId:andFunctionName: initiator and then sets the parameters property

 ---------------
 ## Methods

 Here is the one method that is currently implemented

-*  -(void)connectWithCompletionHandler: - Connects and sends the POST request to the Spark API
+*  -(void)connectToSparkAPIWithTransaction:andHandler: - Sends the transaction to the Spark API

 ---------------
 ## Installation

-Since the library is only one class, I would recommend simply coping the header and implementation to your project.
-Once the project begins to grow I will probably change this.
+You will need to copy the following files to your project:
+  - SparkTransaction.h
+  - SparkTransaction.m
+  - SparkTransactionGet.h
+  - SparkTransactionGet.m
+  - SparkTransactionPost.h
+  - SparkTransactionPost.m
+  - SparkCoreConnector.h
+  - SparkCoreConnector.m

 ---------------
 ## Sample